Anessen/PSFalcon/Basic-Scripts.md

 $CIDs = @('<member_cid>', '<member_cid>')
 ```

-And you'd also need to slightly change the authentication parameters:
+You'd also need to slightly change the authentication parameters and export filename:

 ```powershell
 $Param = @{